shader-slang/slang/docs/language-guide.md

 What is the type `???` that `evalPattern` should return?
 We know that it needs to be a type that supports `IBRDF`, but *which* type?
 One material might want to use `DisneyBRDF` while another wants to use `KajiyaKay`.

-The solution in Slang, as in modern languages like Swift and Rust, is to use *associated types* to express the depdence of the BRDF type on the material type:
+The solution in Slang, as in modern languages like Swift and Rust, is to use *associated types* to express the dependence of the BRDF type on the material type:

 ```hlsl
 interface IMaterial